FREQUENTLY ASKED QUESTIONS

 Is Missio Benefits a healthcare sharing program?

-No. Missio Benefits is actual insurance and is structured as a partially self-funded Association Health Plan.
+No. Missio Benefits is actual insurance and is structured as a partially self-funded Church Plan.
 Creating meaningful solutions in the health & welfare space means challenging and redefining traditional market constructs.
 God has called Missio Benefits to combine biblical values with a traditional group insurance contract that stands up to the very best contracts the U.S. group insurance industry has to offer.

 What organizations are eligible to join Missio Benefits?